Sven Lindman: International career

 Lindman made his international A debut in 1967 and played 21 matches for the Sweden national team, in which he scored one goal.
 He was selected in Sweden's 1974 FIFA World Cup squad, however, he did not play in the tournament.

 Managerial career

 After his playing career, Lindman took over Karlstads BK for five seasons and later Norrstrands IF for another five seasons as a manager.

-Personal life
+Personal life and death

-Lindman was the brother of Djurgården footballer Jörgen Lindman.
+Lindman died on 17 November 2025, at the age of 83.
+He was the brother of Djurgården footballer Jörgen Lindman.